EthanMacDonald/Rigour_Vibe/examples/simple-feature-example/README.md

 # Example: User Profile Avatar Upload (Light Touch)

-This example demonstrates the Hybrid Vibe approach for a simple, low-risk feature that still benefits from structured testing.
+This example demonstrates the Rigour Vibe approach for a simple, low-risk feature that still benefits from structured testing.

 ## Feature Description
 Add the ability for users to upload and display a profile avatar image in an existing user profile page.